Summary

 - the physical and emotional changes of puberty

-- the biology of sex, including reproduction
+- the biological and pleasure aspects of sex, including reproduction

 - STIs